gitenter/gitenter/capsid/doc/rest-notes.md

 + Single Responsibility Principle: Gather together those things that change for the same reason, and separate those things that change for different reasons.
 + A platform as a service (PAAS)
 + Application programming interface (API)
++ Technology Heterogeneity:  Use different technologies (programming languages, databases, ...) inside of each job.
+	+ Try new technology in limited scope.
+So if fails, that will not impact a lot.
++ Resilience (recover quickly from difficulties) engineering
++ Service oriented architecture (SOA): multiple services collaborate to provide some end set of capability.

 Microservice (definition): small, autonomous services that work together.